-Anthony Building (978) 665-4126 fitchburgstate.edu/studentaccts Heather Ruland, Director of Student Accounts
+Anthony Building (978) 665-4126 Summer Fetterroll, Director

+fitchburgstate.edu/studentaccts

 Bill Payment

 Email notifications will be sent to the student email and the Authorized Users email when eBills are available.
 Fall eBills are available in early July and are due in early August.
 Spring eBills are available in mid-November and are due in mid-December.
 Awards from your completed financial aid package may be used as a credit toward your balance.
 Tentative awards cannot be used toward your balance.
 Please be sure your financial aid file is complete and you accept your award online on your Web4 in a timely manner.